UModeler/UModeler.github.io/_sources/addtools.txt

 ------------------------------------------------------------------------------------------------------

-Copy Tool
+Duplicate Tool (Formerly called Copy Tool)
 ===================

-Copies the selected elements.
-The copied polygons' center cubes will have pink color, which means that they will move separately by a gizmo.
+Duplicates the selected polygons.
+The duplicated polygons' center cubes will have pink color, which means that they will move separately by a gizmo.

 Steps
 ---------
-1. Select several polygons with ``PolygonTool``.
+1. Select several polygons with ``Polygon Tool``.
-2. Select ``CopyTool``.
+2. Select ``Duplicate Tool``.

 .. figure:: /images/UModeler_CopyTool.gif
    :scale: 95 %

-   Copy Tool Demo
+   Duplicate Tool Demo